14-Day Food Itinerary for New Zealand

 - Try out the local street eats

-For more details on each activity, see our 9 Things to Do in Wellington for Foodies.
+For more details on each activity, see our 9 Foodie Experiences in Wellington.

 Day 8 – Wellington to Christchurch